nh2/cabal/Cabal/doc/developing-packages.rst

 .. pkg-field:: extra-lib-dirs: directory list

+    A list of directories to search for libraries (when not linking fully static executables).

+.. pkg-field:: extra-lib-dirs-static: directory list

-    A list of directories to search for libraries.
+    A list of directories to search for libraries (when linking fully static executables).

 .. pkg-field:: cc-options: token list